aninda20/farmer-app/README.md

 🏁 Getting Started <a name = "getting_started"></a>
 - "git clone https://github.com/aninda20/farmer-app/"
-- Instructions for installing dependencies and running the app.

 ⛏️ Built With </br> <a name = "tech_stack"></a>
 1)HTML </br>